 The Center for Disease Control and Prevention (CDC) is continually updating its recommendations for Covid-19 as more scientific studies are reviewed; however, the main transmission of the virus is known to be respiratory droplets from an infected person getting into the body of an uninfected person.
-This mostly occurs when droplets are expelled from the infected person by speaking, sneezing, coughing, or just breathing heavily and are then inhaled or land on any vulnerable mucus membranes of an uninfected person.
-It is also possible that the droplets can land other places (hands, pencils, computer mouse, etc.) and then get transferred to the eyes, nose, or mouth, thereby providing a pathway into the body.
+This mainly occurs when droplets are expelled from the infected person by speaking, sneezing, coughing, or just breathing heavily and are then inhaled or land on any vulnerable mucus membranes of an uninfected person.
+It is also possible that the droplets can land in other places (hands, pencils, computer mouse, etc.) and then get transferred to the eyes, nose, or mouth, thereby providing a pathway into the body.
 While many young and healthy birders can successfully battle the infection, the probability decreases with age and is further compromised by other health conditions.

 The seemingly innocuous act of talking launches tiny droplets from our mouths into the air.
 As we speak more forcefully, more droplets are expelled and can travel farther.
 In humid conditions with stagnant air, these droplets fall to the ground, with most droplets do so directly in front of the speaker.
 Fewer droplets travel farther, and even fewer travel even farther than those.
 This means that as distance increases, the number of droplets decreases.
 Therefore, the farther away you are from someone, the less likely you will encounter one of those droplets.
 Thus, the importance of social distancing at the hawk watch.